92 Points - Wine Spectator

 Gold Medal - San Francisco International Wine Competition

 The "Sta.
 Rita Hills" AVA, in the cool, foggy valley near Santa Barbara, is quickly gaining a reputation as one of the most exciting Pinot Noir growing regions in California.
 With its cool climate, the grapes ripen evenly, yielding balanced wines whether the grapes are picked early for lighter style wine, or later for a bigger style.
 Fess Parker, one of the early wineries in this region tends toward the latter style, with ripe, rich wines sure to please California Pinot fans.
-Their 2009 Ashley's Vineyard Pinot, always a standout in their line-up, was recently scored at 90 points by the Wine Advocate, and 91 points by former Wine Spectator European editor James Suckling.
+Their 2010 Ashley's Vineyard Pinot, always a standout in their line-up, was recently scored 92 points by Wine Spectator.

 Appellation: Sta.
 Rita Hills